30 Brilliant Large Group Games and Workshop Activities

 Spider Web

-Large group games you can play outdoors are great ways to enjoy the weather, spread out, and also be closer to nature while teambuilding.
+Games you can play outdoors with your team are great ways to enjoy the weather, spread out, and also be closer to nature while teambuilding.

 This is a great game for encouraging players to work together and problem solve in the moment while also having a lot of fun!